encolajs/encolajs-enforma/docs/schema-forms/dynamic-props.md

 Enforma provides a powerful dynamic props system that allows form components defined in a schema to adapt their behavior and appearance based on form state, context, and configuration.

 > [!IMPORTANT]
 > Dynamic props using expressions are **only available in schema-based forms**.
-When directly using components like EnformaField, EnformaSection, etc., you must provide plain values (not expressions) for all props.
+When directly using components like EnformaField, EnformaSection, etc., you must provide props as you normally do in a VueJS app.

 Dynamic props enable your schema-defined form components to:
 - Adapt behavior based on form state